-“Because of our model, we can have custom connectors and cable assemblies in customers’ hands in several days,” says Owens, who has noticed a trend of customers buying more frequently in lower quantities.
+“Because of our model, we can have custom connectors and cable assemblies in customers’ hands in several days,” says Fisher, who has noticed a trend of customers buying more frequently in lower quantities.
 “We bond components for customers, our system will reserve their parts, and we will build them only as needed.
-That way, costs and risk of obsolescence are lower, while still providing customers with supply upside that ships within 48 hours.”
+That way, costs and risk of obsolescence are lower, while still providing customers with supply upside that ships fast.”

 For all these reasons and more, it is clear that value-add partners are here to stay as a valuable addition to the connector supply chain.